 I stood on the balcony of our second story apartment over looking the Mediterranean Sea and watched the sun dissolve into a fiery soup one evening.
 The muezzin was calling evening prayers, and the kids were playing in the street below with an Arab boy they’d befriended across the language gap.
 It was one of those perfect moments where time slows, and for just a second you’re really you and really in a moment.
 When I dropped my eyes I gasped and then smiled.
 There was my grandmother, perfectly embodied in my hands, folded just like hers had been a million times before, over my balcony railing.
 Genetically, I’m just like her.
 I remembered our good-bye and the last lesson she taught me as I folded our hands and thanked her again for the gift of life and the confidence to go against the flow, do hard things and dream big dreams, all of which are part of her legacy.

-To read more about family travel, check out the following articles:
+To read more about family travel and transformational stories, check out the following articles:

 - 21 Reasons to Travel Around the World with Kids…From Those Who Have Done It